Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - Extensive blog-like content on product and category pages

-- Technical site speed and performance issues
+- Technical site speed and performance issues (especially in regards to mobile search)

-While solving these issues won’t help before this summer’s update, it will put your site in a better shape for the Google core updates of the future.
+While solving these issues won’t help before this summer’s update, it will put your site in better shape for the Google core updates of the future.

 The Best Core Update Defense: A Good SEO Offense